-- 1. Insert the expansion card into the connector on the system board to secure it in place and press down the card retention latch downward. - 2.
-Install the cover. - 3.
-Follow the procedures in After Working Inside Your Computer.
+- 1. Insert the expansion card into the connector on the system board and press down to secure it in place.

+- 2. Install the:

+- a. front bezel

+- b. cover

+- 3. Follow the procedures in After Working Inside Your Computer.

 Memory Module Guidelines